TeamNexile/jk-workshop-docs/getting-started.md

 ## What is the Workshop?

-The Steam Workshop is designed as a place for all Jump King fans and community members to participate in the **creation** of content such as **levels, skins and so on** for Jump King!
+The Steam Workshop is designed as a place for all Jump King fans and community members to participate in the **creation and use** of content such as **levels, skins and so on** for Jump King!

 ![Workshop Image]({{ site.baseurl }}/images/WorkshopImage.png)

 ## What is a level?

+A level is additional content that can be played just like New Babe Plus and Ghost of the Babe.

 ### The level hierarchy